How to save on airline flights

 You can use credits cards point when getting your ticket to safe money.
 Also find discount in pages like Costco savings on flight and hotels.

-Use the Pricing Features in Google Maps
+Use the Pricing Features in Google Flights

 You’re probably already aware that you can Google anything to find virtually anything.
 What you may not know is that you can use the pricing feature in Google Maps to find cheap flights.
 It’s important to note that doing this requires you to be flexible, but it can pay off big time.
 Google Maps allows you to choose varying travel windows, ranging from a single weekend to two-week trips.
 Take a look at this feature and see if you can get cheap flights by changing your destination city.
 For example, there are some cases where you can save significant money by flying to London instead of Paris.
 Being flexible is key if you’re going to use this, but the potential savings are well worth it.

-Jump on Mistake Fares
+Jump on Mistake Fares to find cheap flights anywhere

 No one is perfect, and that includes the airline companies who set online ticket prices.
 While they get it right more often than not, finding a mistake fare is one of the best opportunities that you will ever find to get cheap flights.
 When planning your trip, don’t waste time if you run across a ticket price that has been posted in error.
 Airlines are required to give you the price that you booked the ticket for, even if they were posted in error.
 This means that they will act quickly to change those mistakes once they’re listed, so you don’t have time to waste.
 If you see one of these mistakes, go ahead and book the ticket.
 If you need to cancel after the fact, you can use the 24-hour rule to do so at no charge.